raspberrypilearning/spinning-flower-wheel/worksheet.md

 ## What next?

 - Adapt your code in order to slow the speed of the motors
+- Make your flower spin for a random length of time when the button is pressed, using the random library
 - Add more motors to your Explorer HAT
 - Watch [Make a Digital Garden with Carrie Anne](https://www.youtube.com/watch?v=4Fs7y7gZIag) for more ideas
 - Use four motors to build a robot